Business 005 - Business Law I » Fall 2022 » Ch 4 Business Law Homework

 The requirement that no person be deprived of "life, liberty, or property without due process of law" is found in

-A. no provision in the U.S. Constitution.
+B. no provision in the U.S. Constitution.

-C. the Fifth and Fourteenth Amendments.
+C. the First and Second Amendments.

-D. the First and Second Amendments.
+D. the Third and Fourth Amendments.

 Need help with your exam preparation?